 So, here are a few ways to get that automation process for yourself:

 - Create it yourself once, record it and save it as a Photoshop actions.
 You can then automate the process the next time you need it.

-- Download the luminosity masks Photoshop Actions here for free.
+- Download the luminosity mask Photoshop Actions here for free.

 - Download one of the free Photoshop luminosity mask plugin which I’ll explain below.

-For the purpose of this tutorial, I’ll go through the steps for creating the masks manually.
+For the purpose of this tutorial, I’ll go through the steps for creating the mask manually.